cfshi/coronavirus/survey.awareness.md

 13. Have you heard of 'flatten the curve' in relation to COVID-19? (y/n/DK)

-14. Which of the following do you think is true about the virus that causes COVID-19?

-Happened naturally		 Developed intentionally Made accidentally Don't know

-15. How far apart is social distancing recommended by your government?
+15. How far apart is social distancing recommended by the government where you live?

 Less than 1 meter		 1-2 meters 2 meters or more	 Don’t know

-16. How many days is someone supposed to be self-quarantined when possibly exposed to COVID-19?
+16. Based on where you live, how many days is someone supposed to be self-quarantined when possibly exposed to the COVID-19 virus?

 3 days, 7 days, 14 days, 21 days, 28 days, Don’t Know, Other: